 What Is Vermicelli?

 Vermicelli, pronounced “verm-uh-chell-ee” is a type of long, strand pasta that originates in southern Italy and is used in a wide variety of recipes across the globe.
-It is made from Durum wheat semolina and eggs.
+Vermicelli pasta is made from durum wheat semolina and eggs.

 In Italy, vermicelli noodles are thicker than spaghetti noodles.
 However, everywhere else, vermicelli noodles are thinner than spaghetti noodles.